 What is DNS Content Filtering?

-If you you accidentally typo a popular domain (such as typing .cm instead of .com) it would normally take you to a phishing site.
-A DNS filtering service would block your computer by returning an NXDOMAIN (domain does not exist) instead of the IP address effectively blocking the website from loading.
-The same technique can be used to prevent any undesirable category such as malware, pornography, adware, etc. from loading on your network.
+If you accidentally typo a popular domain (such as typing “.cm” instead of “.com”) it would normally take you to a phishing site.
+A DNS filtering service would block your computer by returning NXDOMAIN (domain does not exist) instead of the IP address blocking the website from loading.
+The same technique can prevent any undesirable categories such as malware, pornography, and adware from loading on your network.

 The other benefit of using a DNS filtering service is it can force certain search and media services (like Google and YouTube) into safe mode preventing anyone using your network from even seeing adult content in their search results.

-It’s not only a wise way to protect yourself from malware and temptation, but also when letting guests on your WiFi network–you don’t have to worry (as much) about what they’re doing, and also a good idea when you start letting kids online.
-DNS filtering doesn’t take the place of parenting, and anyone with a little technical skill can bypass it, but it may help prevent your family and anyone using your network from accidentally stumbling across bad sites.
-If it prevents one cryptolocker infection it’s worth it.
+It’s not only a wise way to protect yourself from malware and temptation but also when letting guests on your WiFi network—you don’t have to worry (as much) about what they’re doing, and also a good idea when you let kids online.
+DNS filtering doesn’t take the place of parenting, and anyone with a little technical skill can bypass it, but it may help prevent your family and anyone on your network from accidentally stumbling across bad sites.
+If it prevents one malware infection, it’s worth it.

-I think families, churches, home networks, small businesses, organizations, schools, large enterprises, and governments could benefit from DNS filtering.
-You may not want to go overboard blocking content about illegal drugs and gambling, but at the very least you probably don’t want malware on your network!
+Families, churches, home labs, small businesses, organizations, schools, large enterprises, and governments should use DNS filtering.
+You may not want to go overboard blocking research content about illegal drugs and gambling, but at the very least you don’t want malware on your network!

 - OpenDNS Home (Free).
-For more advanced control, allows for granular category filtering as seen in the screenshots below.
-If your ISP has a dynamic IP you will need to use a DDNS client to update OpenDNS with your public IP.
-Below are some screenshots to show the granularity:
+For more advanced control.
+This is what I use.
+This requires some skill to set up so if you’re not technical, skip this option.
+The reason I like this option best is OpenDNS Home allows for granular category filtering as seen in the screenshots below.
+If your ISP has a dynamic IP, you will need to use a DDNS client to update OpenDNS with your public IP.
+Below are some screenshots to show the options and categories: